uqlibrary/technology-training/Python/python_intro.md

 Variables have different types.
 The most commons are `int` for integers, `float` for decimals and `string` for strings of characters.

+> You can see the type of your existing variables in the "Variable explorer" pane.

 We can also create lists, which will store several variables (not necessary of the same type).
 We need to use square brackets for that:

 ```python